zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 1: Delete Azure resource groups

-1. In the Azure portal, select **Resource groups** from the left-hand menu, and locate and delete the **hands-on-lab-SUFFIX** following resource group.
+1. In the Azure portal, select **Resource groups** from the Azure services list, and locate and delete the **hands-on-lab-SUFFIX** following resource group.

 ### Task 2: Delete the contoso-apps service principal